Average signature and 4-genus of 2-bridge knots: 4-genus

 which we then show is bounded from above by the term $\frac{4.94c}{\log c}$, to obtain Theorem \ref{thm:avg4genus}, which gives an explicit upper bound of $\frac{9.75 c}{\log c}$ on the average $4$-genus of $2$-bridge knots with crossing number $c$.

-\begin{example} Let $w=+--+-+-+--++-++-\in T(12)$, with its associated knot $K_w=12a_{1023}$ shown in Figure \ref{fig:CobEx}, and let $s=3$.
-Performing the saddle moves prescribed in Proposition \ref{prop:newii} in the blue highlighted regions after crossings 1, 4, 7, and 10 decomposes the diagram into the connect sum of four 2-bridge knots and links.
+\begin{example} Let $w=+--+-+-+--++-++-\in T(12)$, with its associated knot diagram $D_w$ shown in Figure \ref{fig:CobEx}, and let $s=3$.
+Performing the saddle moves prescribed in Proposition \ref{prop:newii} in the blue highlighted regions after crossings 1, 4, 7, and 10 decomposes the diagram into the connected sum of four 2-bridge knots and links.
 The first crossing can be removed via a Reidemeister I move.
-The the second and fourth summands are links, and so we perform the saddle moves prescribed by the Link Lemma \ref{lem:link} to turn them into knots.
+The second and fourth summands are links, and so we perform the saddle moves prescribed by the Link Lemma \ref{lem:link} to turn them into knots.
 These moves are highlighted in green.
-The first and third summands (highlighted in purple) are mirror images of one another, and so their connect sum is slice.
+The first and third summands (highlighted in purple) are mirror images of one another, and so their connected sum is slice.
 The above process is depicted in Figure \ref{fig:CobEx}.

-Following our algorithm for this specific example, while making smart decisions, the 4-genus of $K_w$ is bounded above by 6.
+Following our algorithm for this specific example, while making smart decisions, the 4-genus of the knot $K_w=12a_{1023}$ with diagram $D_w$ is bounded above by 6.
 We obtain this by $\left(\frac{6}{2}\right)+\left(\frac{1}{2}+\frac{1}{2}\right)+\left\lfloor\frac{4+0+1}{2}\right\rfloor$, where the first contribution comes from Proposition \ref{prop:newii}, the second comes from Lemma \ref{lem:link} and also from the final link component, and the last comes from the upper bound on 3-genus which is an upper bound on 4-genus as in Equation \eqref{eq:crossing}.
-The actual 4-genus of $K_w=12a_{1023}$ is 1.
+The actual 4-genus of $K_w=12a_{1023}$ is one.
 The upper bound as obtained in the equation above would be much higher. \end{example}